-In \cite{himabindu2021analysis}, Electric Vehicle Charging Station (EVCS) are analyzed under different solar irradiation conditions.
+In \cite{himabindu2021analysis}, Electric Vehicle Charging Stations (EVCS) are analyzed under different solar irradiation conditions.
 The study develops a demand and stochastic model, then performs a techno-economic assessment and analyzes the environmental impact of EVCS.
 The authors conclude that EVCS with solar's optimal configuration and investment costs are highly dependent on feed-in tariffs and the solar irradiation of the area.
-The CO\textsubscript{2} emissions were calculated on a per years basis, and do not deal with the variations of CO\textsubscript{2} emissions within a single day.
-Also, only energy charges where calculated with no demand costs calculations. \citen{yoon2017economic}, proposes a control algorithm is proposed that in different scenarios can minimize charging time or costs or maximize renewable energy use.
-The authors used a uniform distribution during peak times to model the charging loads, and only level 2 charging at 3.3 kW no level 3 charging.
+The CO\textsubscript{2} emissions were calculated on a per year basis, and do not deal with the variations of CO\textsubscript{2} emissions within a single day.
+Also, only energy charges were calculated with no demand costs calculations. \citen{yoon2017economic}, proposes a control algorithm is proposed that in different scenarios can minimize charging time or costs or maximize renewable energy use.
+The authors used a uniform distribution during peak times to model the charging loads, with only Level 2 charging at 3.3 kW and no Level 3 charging.
 An EV charging model is proposed in \cite{purvins2018electric}, that load shifts charging events from high peak times to low peak times.
 The authors found their current method does little to reduce peak load shaving, and solar production surplus may not be necessarily shifted to EVs due to their low availability at the time.
-The dataset was limited to one week , with four EVs in a system with 10 buildings.
-In \cite{Khemir}, the author run multiple scenarios with different self consumption rates.
-The scenarios are compared and the CO\textsubscript{2} emissions for each scenario are calculated.
-The CO\textsubscript{2} emissions are calculated from a whole life-cycle CO \textsubscript{2} emissions without a high time resolution. \cite{huang2023multi} uses the Non-dominated Sorting Genetic Algorithm-
+The dataset was limited to one week ], with four EVs in a system with 10 buildings.
+In \cite{Khemir}, the authors run multiple scenarios with different self consumption rates, first comparing scenarios and then calculating emissions for each scenario..
+The CO\textsubscript{2} emissions are calculated from whole life-cycle CO \textsubscript{2} emissions without a high time resolution. \cite{huang2023multi} uses the Non-dominated Sorting Genetic Algorithm-

-II (NSGA-II) to analyze 4 different responses with 0 \% 10 \% 20 \% 30\% EV penetration, and a monte carlo load profile.
-Results were remarkable, however CO\textsubscript{2} calculations were not explained. and the specific impacts of Level 2 vs Level 3 charging were not shown. \cite{tan2020multi} analyzes IEEE 9 and 14 nodes that forcasts the EV loads one day ahead.
+II (NSGA-II) to analyze 4 different responses with 0 \% 10 \% 20 \% 30\% EV penetration and a Monte Carlo load profile.
+Results were remarkable, however CO\textsubscript{2} calculations were not explained. and the specific impacts of Level 2 vs Level 3 charging were not shown. \cite{tan2020multi} analyzes IEEE 9 and 14 nodes that forecast the EV loads one day ahead.
 The author use multiple microgrids to balance out EV charging within the system.
-Multi-objective energy management of multiple microgrid is used to orchestrate the operation.
+Multi-objective energy management of multiple microgrids is used to orchestrate the operation.

 This paper's analyzes the impacts different Level 2 and Level 3 charging have on the behavior of microgrids and the associated electric costs and CO\textsubscript{2} emissions in southern California.
-The simulation is ran in open Modelica rather than being a purely calculated model.
+The simulation is run in open Modelica rather than being a purely calculated model.
 This paper also uses a higher time resolution data than most to calculate the CO\textsubscript{2} emissions every 15 minutes.

 \subsection{Peak Shaving Strategy}

 Peak shaving is a standard method for reducing high-demand charges.
-Since demand charges are based on only the maximum value over the entire month, in this simple algorithm, we assume the consumer wants to minimize the demand charges as much as possible.
-The algorithm is based solely on cost savings for a typical microgrid.
+Since demand charges are based on only the maximum value over the entire month, \we assume the consumer wants to minimize the demand charges as much as possible.
+Our algorithm is based solely on cost savings for a typical microgrid.
 During flat-rate peak shaving, the algorithm looks at the amount of power being imported, if there is enough energy, and if the batteries can mitigate a fraction of that or the total amount.
 With TOU, peak shaving is prioritized more during on-peak times, and shifts demand to mid-peak and off-peak hours.

 \subsection{CO\textsubscript{2} Emissions}